learn-co-curriculum/reading-ios-debugging/README.md

 You should see the "All Exceptions" breakpoint added to the list in the Breakpoint Navigator pane.

 ![](https://curriculum-content.s3.amazonaws.com/reading-ios-debugging/breakpoints3.png)

+Now if you run the same code again, your code editor will instead highlight the line that caused the exception:

+![][allExceptionBreakpoint_on]
+*Attempting to write to an immutable dictionary object causes a crash.*

 ##  The Debug Area Toolbar